Skip to main content

 Timothy Leary

-An eccentric scientist, psychology professor, Harvard lecturer, writer and philosopher, and a legend of the hippie movement.
-Timothy Leary was the biggest advocate of LSD, and promoted psychedelic substances on a huge scale.
-After returning from Mexico, where he tried psilocybin mushrooms, he was to say that he “learned more about (his) brain and its capabilities and more about psychology in the five hours after taking these mushrooms than…. in the previous 15 years of studying and doing research.”
-He sealed his journey with a scientific program called Harvard’s Psylocybin Project.
-Among other contributions, he conducted a study on prisoners who were given psilocybin – the Concord Prison Experiment, the result was a lower percentage of recidivism.
-Eventually Timothy Leary was removed from the university due to fraud and insecurity in the research conducted.
-He has gone down in history as an icon of American counterculture.
+After returning from Mexico, where he tried psilocybin mushrooms, he was to say that he “learned more about (his) brain and its capabilities and more about psychology in the five hours after taking these mushrooms than in the previous 15 years of studying and doing research.”
+He launched a scientific programme called the Harvard Psilocybin Project.
+One of his famous studies was the Concord Prison Experiment, in which psilocybin use was associated with a lower rate of reoffending.

 U

-Hopkins University
+Johns Hopkins University

 W